grisov/Unmute/readme.md

 * Version: 1.0
 * Download [stable version][1]

 This add-on checks the status of the Windows audio system when NVDA starts.
 And, if it turns out that the sound is muted - the add-on forcibly turns it on.
+The add-on also checks the status of the speech synthesizer.
+If there are problems with its initialization, attempts are made to start the synthesizer, which is specified in the NVDA settings.

 ## Change log

+### Version 1.0.1
+* Performs repeated attempts to enabling the synth driver in case of its failed initialization;
+* Vietnamese translation added by Dang Manh Cuong;
+* Ukrainian translation added.

 ### Version 1.0.
 Features of implementation
 The add-on uses a third-party module [Windows Sound Manager][2].